 Well all know about Pilgrims, Native Americans and your druncle’s (drunk uncle’s) tradition of yelling at the football game through mouthfuls of turkey and stuffing, but how about some of the more obscure Thanksgiving facts?
 Let’s take a look.

-There weren’t no pecan pie or mashed potatoes at the first Thanksgiving.
+There were no pecan pie or mashed potatoes at the first Thanksgiving.
 Nosiree.
 Instead, early Americans were dining on corn, barley, wild turkeys, waterfowl and venison which were probably seasoned liberally with American pioneer spices such as “water” and “heat.”

 Thanksgiving is an American holiday, but it’s celebrated on the second Monday of October in Canada.
 In fact, Canadians sometimes call USA’s Thanksgiving “Yanksgiving.”
 Dafuq, Canada?